studylab1/SAMR-Enum-Lab/Tools_Comparison_Summary.md

 - **OpNum 16**: `SamrGetAliasMembership` – Shows alias memberships for a specific user or SID.
 (Mandatory for SAMR communication?)
 - **OpNum 17**: `SamrLookupNamesInDomain` – Converts account names into SIDs within a domain.
 (Mandatory for SAMR communication?)
 - **OpNum 18**: `SamrLookupIdsInDomain` – Maps SIDs back to account names.
 (Mandatory for SAMR communication?)
+- **OpNum 19**: `SamrOpenGroup` – Used to open a handle to a specific group, enabling operations on that group object.
+- **OpNum 25**: `SamrGetMembersInGroup` – Retrieves the list of members for a given group, supporting group enumeration.
 - **OpNum 34**: `SamrOpenUser` – Opens a handle to a specific user account within a domain, allowing for further operations on the user object.
 - **OpNum 36**: `SamrQueryInformationUser` – Retrieves detailed information on a specific user account.
 - **OpNum 39**: `SamrGetGroupsForUser` – Lists all group memberships for a specified user.